-- Add the oats, sesame seeds, macadamia nuts, pistachios and almond and stir until the ingredients are evenly coated.
+- Add the oats, sesame seeds, macadamia nuts, pistachios and almonds and stir until the ingredients are evenly coated.

-- Spread the mixture into an even layer on the prepared baking sheet and bake until evenly gold on top, about 1¼ hours, stirring every 20 minutes or so.
+- Spread the mixture into an even layer on the prepared baking sheet and bake until evenly gold on top, about 1 hour and 15 minutes, stirring every 20 minutes or so.

 - Let the granola cool on the baking sheet.

 - Add the dried cherries and coconut and toss to combine.

 The granola will keep in an airtight container at room temperature for up to one month.

 Nutrition information (per serving)

 Makes 14 servings.
 1 serving = 1/2 cup.